 Mechanism of Reflex Actions

 Reflex is an instant and natural action in response to a surprise provocation from the outside environment.
-What if a dog suddenly starts running ( stimulus) behind you, naturally you will demonstrate fight or flight response.
-Because you feel that it might bite or scratch.
-To react to the obvious threat, you will start running and the act of running is a reflexive action.
+What if a dog suddenly starts running ( stimulus) behind you, naturally you will display a fight or flight response as your brain senses the threat in the form of a running dog.
+To react to the apparent threat, you will start running which is nothing but the reflexive action.
 Pulling your hand off the lamp, feeling like a watery mouth when you see a delicious dish, etc. are some of the examples of reflexive actions.
-These actions do not involve a deep thinking process rather, they just happen like common emotions.
+These actions are instant and automated rather than systematic and prolonged.